 Some of these receivers use two wireless technologies as shown in the diagram below.

-Variety -By Mobile App on Android and IOS or home automation system, Amazon echo, Google Home etc
+Most can be controlled by a Mobile App on Android and IOS or home automation system, Amazon echo, Google Home etc

-Proprietary wireless doesn’t require use of phone/tablet and are ideal for the elderly and can comprise a Physical switch which can be carried around.
+RF switches doen’t require use of phone/tablet and are ideal for the elderly and can comprise a Physical switch which can be carried around.

 No with Wi-fi, Yes for Zibee and Zwave